8th – 26th November 2010

 Re-establishing the ‘poop’ trail

 Technically, this is just an extension of the ‘food trail’ info above.
 However, a story that I have hardly ever recounted follows.
 I think this was around day 15/16 Nov or thereabouts.
 My surgeon kept quizzing me on ‘gut feelings’ i.e. burping, hiccups, wind etc. I hadn’t realised he was working out when to offer some help re-establishing this element of my recovery.
 I think I was late so some milk of magnesia was given one morning.
 That evening, nothing happened and so the night shift nurses were primed to offer me a ‘special’ suppository which I was assured would be a great help in moving things in the right direction.
 I declined their very kind offer to carry out the ‘insertion’ instead opting for some dignity retention – there wasn’t much left at this point but I was determined to hang onto it!
-As I was laying there, I quickly scanned the remaining tubes (by this stage, I was down to 5 or 6), I reached round and it very quickly dawned on me that this was ‘mission impossible’.
+As I was laying there, I quickly scanned the remaining tubes (by this stage, I was down to 5 or 6), I attempted but it very quickly dawned on me this was ‘mission impossible’.
 I rang the bell as a signal that sometimes practicality overrules dignity.
 Like the physio thing above, I had forgotten that Nurses do this all the time.
 Ten minutes later, the bell again summoned the nurses who helped me and my tubes to the toilet.
 The toilet/bathroom was to become a familiar place over the coming weeks.
 Following the surgery and when I was mobile, I weighed myself and found had lost a complete stone (14 lbs, 6.5Kg).
 Weight loss was a factor which led to my diagnosis and continues to be an issue today – read more here.

 If the above wasn’t enough, the second week of my recovery was eventful resulting in an extension to the planned 10-14 day before surgery.
 Read about it by clicking here